Leslie Grantham: Personal life and death

-In June 2018, it was reported Grantham had returned to the United Kingdom from his home in Bulgaria to receive treatment for lung cancer.
+In June 2018, it was reported that Grantham had returned to the United Kingdom from his home in Bulgaria to receive treatment for lung cancer.
 He died on 15 June 2018, aged 71.
-That evening's episode of EastEnders featured a tribute to Grantham, whilst his co-star and on-screen wife Anita Dobson described him as "a wonderful and special actor, witty and very talented.
-I shall remember him very fondly and with affection."
+That evening's episode of EastEnders featured a tribute to Grantham, whilst his co-star and on-screen wife Anita Dobson described him as "a wonderful and special actor, witty and very talented."
+She added "I shall remember him very fondly and with affection."